earthbound19/_ebScreenplays/README.md

 - Clone your fork to your local computer, e.g. `git clone https://github.com/YOUR_USERNAME/_ebScreenplays.git`
 - `cd` into or open a terminal into the newly cloned repo, e.g.: `cd _ebScreenplays`, then run these commands (adapting to your needs):
 - `git checkout drafts-submissions`
-- `git checkout -b branch-named-after-your-new-screenplay` (it doesn't matter if you later change your screenplay name.
-This branch can actually be named anything, like `i-dont-know-what-to-call-this-79FJ`)
+- `git checkout -b branch-named-after-your-new-screenplay` (it doesn't matter if you later change your screenplay name; this branch can actually be named anything, like `i-dont-know-what-to-call-this-79FJ`).
 - Create a new, original screenplay in it, in [fountain format](https://fountain.io/).
 You may copy the [screenplay_template.fountain](screenplay_template.fountain) template into the `drafts_submissions` folder and rename it to whatever your working title is.
 - Expressly declare either your copyright or Public Domain dedication in the copyright section of the fountain file of your original work.
 NOTE: entries in the Cyber Bob universe (see the `cyber_bob` folder) _must_ be dedicated to the Public Domain, or they will not be accepted.
 - To avoid file name conflicts where files would otherwise be named the same, it is good practice to append some random characters to your fountain file name, like `PJdbR`, `X8Ht7`, `8YC8U`, or `4sBCV`.